raspberrypilearning/introduction-to-processing/worksheet-2.md

 	  } else { // if the button is pressed:

-	  	set the background to red:
+	  	// set the background to red:
 	    background(255,0,0);
 	  }
 	}
 	```

 1. When you press and hold the button down, the background of the sketch window will turn red.
 When you let go, it will go back to black.

+1. Try wiring up a few more buttons to control the motion or color of a few different shapes.

 ## What next?
 - Try using code to create a piece of animated artwork.